akhileshappala/akhileshappala/README.md

 [![website](./img/linkedin-dark.svg)](https://www.linkedin.com/in/akhilesh-appala#gh-dark-mode-only)

--  Currently pursuing Masters in Computer Science at University of Colorado, Boulder, USA.
+-  Currently pursuing a Master's in Computer Science at the University of Colorado, Boulder.
+Graduating in May 2024
 - 🔭 I’m a Ex-employee at @[Thermo Fisher Scientific](https://en.wikipedia.org/wiki/Thermo_Fisher_Scientific).
 - 🌱 You can find some interesting projects on Full-stack and Machine learning in my profile.
 - 👯 I’m looking to collaborate on Machine learning and open source projects.
 - Currently Exploring and learning AI.
-- ⚡ Fun fact: Currently taking sip of 2*10^1024+1 cup of coffee.
+- ⚡ Fun fact: Currently taking a sip of 2*10^1024+1 cup of coffee.